fbpx

 5. Will INT provide a reference for me once I finish the internship?

-6. I am not an Erasmus + trainee, can I use the permit residency service?
+6. I am not an Erasmus + trainee, can I use the work permit service?

 1. Do I need a visa for turkey?